DoctorKhan/Manual-Override-Book/src/90_appendix/25_whirlpool_physics.md

 Use these moves with the compass: establish safety/boundary (West), reduce forcing (South), drop labels (East), de-personalize (North).

 Tip: Log 3 loops this week.
 Name type, note vector, try one move, record effect.

+> Quick callout — Frame widening
+>
+> When trapped in any loop, widen: there is always a larger frame than the loop you’re in.
+Use the Larger-Frame Protocol (Capstone) and re-ask: “From the larger frame, what’s the smallest wise next step?”